£280,000 awarded to London ambulance worker following exposure to carbon monoxide07 April 2017

 Kam Singh, a serious injury specialist at Thompsons Solicitors who represented Diane said: “My client’s life has been irreversibly damaged because her employer did not carry out basic safety checks on their vehicles.
 This is unacceptable in any work-scenario but it is especially concerning given that these vehicles are intended to ensure the safe transport of people whose health and lives are in danger.”

 Diagnosed with an industrial disease?
-Receive legal advice and more with Thompsons.
+Receive legal advice and more with Thompsons Solicitors.

-If you’ve been diagnosed with a work-related disease or illness in the last three years, our industrial disease compensation specialists are on hand to support you.
+If you’ve been diagnosed with a work-related disease or illness in the last three years, our industrial disease compensation specialists are on hand to support you with making an industrial disease compensation claim

 Whether your working conditions are the cause of the illness, or are a contributing factor, our industrial disease experts can help you to build a case for compensation that takes into account your present and future needs.

-In addition to getting the best possible legal advice, we’ll also make sure you are put in contact with medical and rehabilitation experts who can aid your recovery.
+In addition to getting the best possible legal advice, our industrial disease solicitors will put you in contact with medical and rehabilitation experts who can aid your recovery.

 If you’d like more detailed information about how to start a claim, visit our How to Make a Compensation Claim page.